Rishikiran98/Yoga-Recommendor-Google-Cloud/README.md

 For more detailed features and documentation, refer to product documentation.

 Demonstrating crud and query operations on a client app using Firestore APIs:
 We are going to experiment Firestore Setup, Queries, Indexes, CRUD operations using Firestore APIs on a Java Spring Boot application deployed on Cloud Run without using a Dockerfile.
-For this experiment, I have taken the use case of “Yoga posture and breathing  manager” database to accomplish the following: (However the full implementation of the app’s use case is not in scope for this blog)
+For this experiment, I have taken the use case of “Yoga posture and breathing  manager” database.